ffimnsr/playground/obsidian/plantation/Tips/Setting up Hackintosh on Intel NUC8i5BEH.md

 		- SMCSuperIO
 			- Used for monitoring fan speed
 - WhateverGreen
-	- Used for graphics patching, DRM fixes, board ID checks, framebuffer fixes, etc.
+	- Used for graphics patching, DRM fixes, board ID checks, frame buffer fixes, etc.
 	- https://github.com/acidanthera/WhateverGreen/releases
 - AppleALC
 	- Used for AppleHDA patching, allowing support for the majority of on-board sound controllers.